SeniorTest/event-dashboard/README.md

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.5.2
 ```

+### Setup plantuml

+[Plantuml](https://plantuml.com) is used to create sequence diagrams based on the events.
+Since the receiver of the event is not contained in the event, the information is added as target to the schema file.
+In order to work properly please add plantuml.jar along app.py.

 ### Setup app

 It is recommended (but not necessary) to use a [virtual environment](https://virtualenv.pypa.io/en/latest/userguide.html) virtual environment.